These two articles argue the case for a return in Australia to the mutual life insurance company ownership model…

 So, there was a great opportunity for a substantive non-aligned ‘client centric’ wealth advice business which put its clients’ interests first.
 Those same financial advice brands the banks bought, have now been sold off or shut down.

 Think of the financial planning brands Securitor and Magnitude now closed by Westpac.
-Or the Count Financial business sold by CBA last year.
-Or the Millennium3 and RetireInvest brands once ANZ-owned, now also sold.
+Or the Count Financial business sold by CBA in 2019 Or the Millennium3 and RetireInvest brands once ANZ-owned, now also sold.

 Similarly, the rush we have seen by the banks to accumulate investment assets under management on portfolio administration platforms or in superannuation products has also tapered, as the four major banks revert to their traditional banking roots and business models.